-In accordance with our commercial debt facility, we are required to maintain a restricted cash balance that is sufficient to meet the payment of interest and fees for the next six-month period.
-As of December 31, 2013 and 2012, we had \$18.6 million and \$21.3 million, respectively, in current restricted cash to meet this requirement.
+In accordance with our commercial debt facility (the "Facility"), we are required to maintain a restricted cash balance that is sufficient to meet the payment of interest and fees for the next six-month period on the 7.875% Senior Secured Notes due 2021 ("Senior Notes") plus the Corporate Revolver or the Facility, whichever is greater.
+As of December 31, 2014 and 2013, we had \$15.9 million and \$18.6 million, respectively, in current restricted cash to meet this requirement.

 In addition, in accordance with certain of our petroleum contracts, we have posted letters of credit related to performance guarantees for our minimum work obligations.
 These letters of credit are cash collateralized in accounts held by us and as such are classified as restricted cash.
 Upon completion of the minimum work obligations and/or entering into the next phase of the petroleum contract, the requirement to post letters of credit will be satisfied and the cash collateral will be released.
-As of December 31, 2013 and 2012, we had \$2.9 million and zero, respectively, of current restricted cash and \$31.5 million and \$29.9 million, respectively, of long-term restricted cash collateralize performance guarantees related to our petroleum contracts.
+However, additional letters of credit may be required should we choose to move into the next phase of certain of our petroleum contracts.
+As of December 31, 2014 and 2013, we had zero and \$2.9 million, respectively, of current restricted cash and \$16.1 million and \$31.5 million, respectively, of long-term restricted cash used to cash collateralize performance guarantees related to our petroleum contracts.